frescoraja/rubymvc/README.md

 If you would like to run this web application locally, you must be using ruby 2.3.4, and have PostgreSQL.
 The png images you create are uploaded to [cloudinary.com](https://cloudinary.com), so you must have an API key to use it.
 It's free to create a cloudinary account for personal usage.
+Once you have your cloud name, api_key and api_secret from cloudinary, paste them into the shell script `start.sh` at the root of this repository.

 ### PostgreSQL